Public subnets route to IGW, private subnets do not

 |---|---|---|

 Each rule specifies a protocol (TCP, UDP, ICMP), a port range, and a source (inbound) or destination (outbound).
-The source can be a CIDR block, another security group, or a prefix list.
+The source accepts a CIDR block, another security group, or a prefix list.

 | Rule | Protocol | Port | Source | Purpose |